jspsych/jsPsych/docs/developers/configuration.md

 ### Install Node.js

-The jsPsych development setup requires Node.js >= v14 to be installed on your machine.
+The jsPsych development setup requires a [Node.js LTS version](https://nodejs.org/en/download/) to be installed on your machine.
-We recommend that you [install version 16](https://nodejs.org/en/) since it includes version 7 of NPM (required for the workspaces feature that the jsPsych repositories use).
-If you are bound to Node.js v14, make sure to install NPM v7 manually (via `npm install -g npm@7`).

 ### Clone the repository and install the dependencies